 It’s okay to say no!
 Remember what I said early?
 You’re human – not a superhero.

 Parents and coworkers may want to call, email, or text outside of school hours.
 Set boundaries by letting them know when you will and won’t be available.
 Respect your time by honoring your schedule.
 If you don’t respect it, nobody else will either.

 When making your schedule, make sure to have at least one day per week where you do absolutely NOTHING with your job.
 This will help you recharge for a new week.

 If you’re overcome with stress, it’s important to talk to someone.
 Keep your conversations confidential and out of the public.
 Avoid talking in places like restaurants or coffee shops.
 That’s because bypassers can eavesdrop on the conversation.

-Find a trusted friend or coworker who you can talk to.
+Find a trusted friend or coworker to who you can talk.
 If you have a partner or spouse who’s willing to listen, talk to them.
 I highly recommend talking to a qualified therapist.
 They will help you organize your feelings and give you actionable tips.
 Plus, they have to remain confidential!

 Going back to school is stressful.
 Stress isn’t always bad, but when it is, try these stress management tips.

 Want to try my September Self-Care Challenge?
 Click HERE to download your free calendar.
 Also, you may want to try these amazing free resources that are perfect for your back-to-school season!